-Spain is definitely one of the first bucket list places when it comes to a perfect beach vacation.
+Dreaming of the best beaches in spain? – The Iberian Peninsula is definitely one of the top destinations when it comes to a perfect beach vacation.
 Let´s leave aside the touristy Costa Brava, Costa Blanca, and Costa del Sol.
 Where can you find the best beaches in Spain that are not packed with tourists?!

 Best beaches in Spain

 Friends often ask me to recommend them some of my favorite beaches for an epic Spanish vacation.
 I often get completely lost in answer [lol].
 While tourists often head to Costa Brava and Costa del Sol (and I also love both of those in the off-season), I admit their travel choice partially makes me happy: the crowds don´t end up messing up with my own beach vacation.

 Let me clarify it, there’s nothing wrong with Costa Blanca, Costa Brava, and Costa del Sol.
 These are all great vacation choices, especially if you don’t live by the beach in your daily life or have never been to Spain before.
 The most touristic places are often the best-prepared ones in terms of infrastructure and services.
 Besides, there are many people who enjoy the buzz and go for populous places and crowded events.
 And that´s great.
 But that´s not me.